The Origins of Mars

 - Mars formed from clumping or accretion of small objects in the early solar system.

-- There was a period of intense bombardment from meteors.
+- After cooling, there was a period of intense bombardment from meteors.

 - The hot mantle pushed through and lifted portions of the crust.